iboB/dynamix/doc/overview.md

 It in this regard it can be compared to [COM](https://en.wikipedia.org/wiki/Component_Object_Model) which is a library that introduces more orhtodox (in the style of Java or C#) type of dynamic polymorphism to C. A [list of more comparisons](misc/dynamix-vs-x.md) of DynaMix to existing solutions is available.

-## Library name

-DynaMix is a portmanteau which stands for "dynamic mixins".

-In C++ circles the term "mixin" has gained some popularity.
-In this context a mixin is a building block for a type, which interacts via other building blocks via [CRTP](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern).
-This is a way to accomplish static polymorphism and everything is resolved at compile time.

-The purpose of DynaMix is to accomplish something very similar, but at run time, in a dynamic manner, and hence the name is Dynamic Mixins.

 ## Key library features

 * Compose objects from mixins at run time